withastro/astro/packages/integrations/tailwind/README.md

 # @astrojs/tailwind 💨

 This **[Astro integration][astro-integration]** brings [Tailwind CSS](https://tailwindcss.com/) to your Astro project.

-test commit

-Tailwind brings utility CSS classes for fonts, colors, layouts, transforms, and more to every Astro page or [UI component](https://docs.astro.build/en/core-concepts/framework-components/) in your project.
-It also includes extensive theming options for unifying your styles.
+This integration brings Tailwind's utility CSS classes to every Astro page or [UI component](https://docs.astro.build/en/core-concepts/framework-components/) in your project, along with support for the Tailwind configuration file.

+## Why Tailwind?

+Tailw

 ## Installation